ishaan-jamdar/media-tracker/README.md

-# blog-list
+# media-tracker
-A full stack implementation of an application to track interesting blogs, or pieces of media in general.
+A full stack application to track interesting pieces of media you have seen, read, or watched along with other user's ratings.